asapdotid/wsl-config/README.md

 `ls -al /c/` or `ls -al /d/`

-than you can link (Win10) project directory to (WSL) home directory etc:
+Than you can link (Win10) project directory to (WSL) home directory etc:

 `ln -s /d/projects ~/.`